Mostafa-Saad20/Smart-Snake/README.md

 <br><br>
 ### AI in Game:
 AI is used in this game to make snake moves without user intervention.<br>
-Snake will search quickly for the shortest path for the apple without damage.
+Snake will search quickly for the shortest path to the apple without damage.